Liberty of Thomas Court and Donore

+1837 map of Dublin; the Liberty of Thomas Court is the peach area in the southwest, while Donore is the brown area to its east.

 The Liberty of Thomas Court and Donore (also known as the Earl of Meath's Liberty) was one of several manors, or liberties, that existed in County Dublin, Ireland since the arrival of the Anglo-Normans in the 12th century.
 They were adjacent to Dublin city, and later entirely surrounded by it, but still preserving their own separate jurisdiction.

 Originally the liberty was reckoned part of the barony of Uppercross.
 In 1774 it was erected into a separate barony called the Barony of Donore.
 The liberty's privileges were abolished in 1840, and the barony was abolished in 1842, when the area was transferred from the county to the city.

 History

-The origin of this liberty goes back to the founding of the church of St. Thomas in what is now Thomas St., near St. Catherine's church, in 1177.
+The origin of this liberty goes back to the founding of the church of St. Thomas in what is now Thomas Street, near St. Catherine's church, in 1177.
 The founder was William FitzAldelm, deputy and kinsman of King Henry II.
 The church was dedicated to Thomas à Beckett (St. Thomas the Martyr), who had recently been murdered in his cathedral at Canterbury by followers of the king.
 The church, which became a rich and powerful monastery, was for the use of the Canons of the Congregation of St. Victor.

 In 1195 the head of Hugh de Lacy, who had been killed in 1187, was sent by the Irish for burial at the Abbey of St Thomas the Martyr.
 His body was buried by the Irish in Bective Abbey, County Meath.
 A long controversy was then carried on between the two abbeys for his body, which was finally settled in favour of St. Thomas in 1205.

 In 1538 Henry VIII dissolved the monasteries.
-At this time the Abbey of St. Thomas Court held 56 rectories, 2197 acre of land, 67 houses, 47 messuages and 19 gardens.
+At this time, the Abbey of St. Thomas Court held 56 rectories, 2197 acre of land, 67 houses, 47 messuages and 19 gardens.
 Most of the land was in Meath and Kildare.
 These possessions were distributed among several people, of which Sir William Brabazon (ancestor of the Earl of Meath) and Richard St. Leger were the major beneficiaries.
-On 31 March 1545 Sir William Brabazon was granted the lands of the Abbey, with all jurisdictions, liberties, privileges, and so on.
+On 31 March 1545, Sir William Brabazon was granted the lands of the Abbey, with all jurisdictions, liberties, privileges, and so on.
 This grant was confirmed in 1609 to Sir Edward Brabazon, 1st Baron Ardee, his son.

 In 1579 the city of Dublin claimed the abbey to be within the jurisdiction and liberty of the city, but they lost their case.
 From then on the head of the liberty was the Earl of Meath.

 Location

 The liberty was located on the south side of the city.
-It included the parish of St. Luke (just off The Coombe, Dublin) and three-quarters of the parish of St. Catherine (surrounding Thomas Street) (both, of course, Church of Ireland, or civil, parishes).
+It included the parish of St. Luke (just off The Coombe, Dublin) and three-quarters of the parish of St. Catherine (surrounding Thomas Street) (both Church of Ireland, or civil, parishes).
 It was divided into four wards: Upper Coombe, Lower Coombe, Thomas Court and Pimlico.